Equitable Building of Hollywood: History

 Hollywood's Equitable Building was envisioned as part an infrastructure plan to "metropolitanize" Hollywood as an urban core.
 It was designed by Alex Curlett in a late Gothic Revival and Art Deco style, and developed by G.R.
 Dexter, president of the nearby Guaranty Building, and Samuel Kress.
 The building was built in two phases; the first was completed in 1929 and created 27,800 sq. ft of office space above ground floor retail, while the second, completed in 1931, more than doubled the size of the building, making it the largest office building in Hollywood.

 The building reached full occupancy soon after each construction phase was completed, and almost immediately, it anchored Hollywood and Vine as the epicenter for Hollywood's finance and entertainment industries.
 Bank of Hollywood moved into the building as soon as phase one construction was completed, and the building was thus named the Bank of Hollywood Building.
 Myron Selznick's talent agency, the first talent agency in Hollywood, occupied the entire seventh floor, and Kenneth P. Butler's Butler Health Institute occupied the twelfth floor, with an additional solarium and squash court on the roof.
 By 1939, many advertising agencies including Young and Rubicam and William Esty and Company occupied the building, and the building was also popular with radio agents and producers throughout the 1930s and 40s.

 The building's street level was remodeled in the 1950s and in 1969, the building underwent a $1 million renovation, after which nearby Capitol Records occupied 44,500 sq. ft of office space on the third through eighth floors.
 Despite this, the building, as with the rest of the area, experienced high vagrancy and decline from the 1960s to 1990s.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Equitable Building listed as a contributing property in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Equitable Building listed as a contributing property in the district.

 The building was rehabilitated between 1999 and 2001, one of the first in Hollywood to do so.
 During the rehabilitation, many of the 1969 modernizations were remediated and the original features reconstructed.

 In 2007, the building underwent a $50 million condominium conversion, after which the owners renamed it The Lofts at Hollywood and Vine.
 The building now consists of 60 units.

-In 2015, the building was designated Los Angeles Historic-Cultural Monument #1088.
+In 2015, the building was designated Los Angeles Historic-Cultural Monument No. 1088.